regenrek/codex-batch-agents/README.md

 # Codex Batch Code Review

 > ⚠️ **Heads up** — This is experimental code, shared for ideas and inspiration.
-Expect rough edges.

-A toolkit for running parallel code reviews across a monorepo using [Codex CLI](https://github.com/openai/codex) and tmux.
+I extracted this from a bigger codebase as a showcase

 This demonstrates a workflow for reviewing multiple packages, services, or directories simultaneously—each in its own tmux pane—so you can monitor AI-powered code reviews at scale.